serverless/serverless/docs/providers/aws/guide/intro.md

 A few things the Serverless Framework does differently than a normal application Framework are:
 * It manages your code as well as your infrastructure
-* It supports multiple lannguages (Node.js, Python, Java, and more)
+* It supports multiple languages (Node.js, Python, Java, and more)

 Here are the Framework's main concepts and how they pertain to AWS and Lambda...